Is voting Shirk?

 He said, ‘Appoint me over the storehouses of the land.
 Indeed, I am a knowledgeable guardian.’
 (Surah Yusuf, 55).

-Therefore, the example of Sayidina Yusuf (peace be upon him) can be used to answer the question, is voting Shirk?
-The answer is no. If political engagement with a Kufr system were Shirk (polytheism), then a Prophet would never have done it.
+Therefore, the example of Sayidina Yusuf (peace be upon him) can be used to answer the question: ‘Is voting Shirk?’
+As such, the answer is no. We can say this since if political engagement with a Kufr system were Shirk (polytheism), then a Prophet would never have engaged in it.

 وفيه دليل على جواز طلب التولية وإظهار أنه مستعد لها والتولي من يد الكافر إذا علم أنه لا سبيل إلى إقامة الحق وسياسة الخلق إلا بالاستظهار به. (تفسير البيضاوي)